sjlvanq/scholar-topic-board-api/README.md

 > It is not intended for use in production environments.

 Next steps:
+* Separate logic into dedicated services
-* Review and increase test coverage
+* Review and expand test coverage
-* Optimize database queries
+* Optimize database queries and avoid N+1 problems
 * Review and consolidate the exception handling system
 * ...